adamhoof/CDN77-DNS/README.md

        - Fork2: Stops matching somewhere in the process -> (/50 wants to be inserted, we have /40 -> /60, but it breaks at /45 ie.) -> We need to split the edge, so /40 -> /45 -> /50 -> /60 will be the result.
        - Fork3: The new rule is longer (/70 wants to be inserted, but we have /40 -> /60), we will add it after the last node in the chain.
 3. **Trie search**:
-   - Now that we have a complete binary radix trie, the lookup should not be super hard.
-We only need to account for the fact that nodes now store skipped bits, against which we need to check instead of just following the path of single bit child pointers.
+   - We need to account for the fact that nodes now store skipped bits, against which we need to check instead of just following the path of single bit child pointers.

 ## CI pipeline